andrestoga/MiniProject-UNR/README.txt

 The project execute two nodes on the stageros simulator: RobotWander and RobotFollower.
 The RobotWander node is created in the random_walk.cpp file and the RobotFollower is created in the

 random_walk_1.cpp file.
 Then, it is necessary to create two robots in the .world file to execute them correctly.
-These robots have to have their laser scan a little bit below
+These two robots have to have their laser scan a little bit below to be able to detect them each other.

 The class Robot is declared and defined in the files: Robot.h and Robot.cpp respectively.
 It contains all the functions and attributes necessary to make a robot wander in a random place.